 What is the purpose of this guide? (back to top)

-While the information in this book is about legal issues, it is not intended as legal advice or as a substitute for the advice of an attorney.
+While the information in this guide is about legal issues, it is not intended as legal advice or as a substitute for the advice of an attorney.

 How can I use the information in this guide? (back to top)

-This guide contains the steps you need to complete before you can collect your judgment.
-Read through this guide to find out the methods you can use to collect your money.
+This guide contains basic steps to collect a judgment.
+Read through this guide to learn more about methods you can use to collect your money.
 The “Definitions of Legal Terms” includes definitions of the words used in this Guide.
 For example, the meaning of Judgment Debtor can be found in the “Definitions of Legal Terms.”
 Refer to the "Definitions of Legal Terms" as needed.
 The information in the "Definitions" section is not intended as legal advice or as a substitute for the advice of an attorney.

 Do I need to complete any forms? (back to top)